juxor/afaq/markdown/secI5.md

 those who live from its enslavement."_ [**The History of the Makhnovist Movement**, p.
 85]

- So anarchists are not impressed with the argument that anarchy would be unable to stop thugs seizing power.
-It ignores the fact that we live in a society where the power-hungry already rule.
+Anarchists are not impressed with the argument that anarchy would be unable to stop thugs seizing power.
+It ignores the fact that we live in a society where the power-hungry already hold power.
 As an argument against anarchism it fails and is, in fact, an argument against hierarchical societies.

- Moreover, it also ignores fact that people in an anarchist society would have gained their freedom by overthrowing every existing and would-be thug who had, or desired, power over others.
+Moreover, it also ignores fact that people in an anarchist society would have gained their freedom by overthrowing every existing and would-be thug who had or desired power over others.
 They would have defended that freedom against those who desired to re-impose it.
 They would have organised themselves to manage their own affairs and, therefore, to abolish all hierarchical power.
 And we are to believe that these people, after struggling to become free,